vzachari/IronSmithQSM/README.md

 All 4 columns need to be provided, otherwise Ironsmith will exit with errors.

-### If MEDI is NOT required.
-That is QSM Maps and GRE Magnitude images are already available:
+### If QSM maps and GRE magnitude images are already available:

 **Column1** = Subj (nominal subject variable e.g. S0001 or 01 or Xanthar_The_Destroyer)
 **Column2** = MEDI_No <-- This is case sensitive